ProfessorAkram/Unity-Programming/docs/unity-new-input-system.md

 **- If there is Input**
   - Normalize the direction
     - Ensures consistent movement speed, even for diagonal input.
-    - Optional, since MoveRigidbody already normalizes the direction internally, but still considered good practice.
+    - Optional, since MoveRigidbody already normalizes the direction internally, but it is still considered good practice.
   - Call `Move()` on `MoveRigidbody`
     - Pass the normalized `direction` to `Move()`
     - `MoveRigidbody` handles updating the internal Direction and applying smooth acceleration.